spacetelescope/jwst_mast_query/README.md

 ## Environment Variables
 These environment variables are not required, but they make life easier:

-- MAST_API_TOKEN: Set this variable to your MAST token, and you get automatically logged in.
+- **MAST_API_TOKEN**: Set this variable to your MAST token, and you get automatically logged in.
 You can also pass your token with --token.
 NOTE: if you don't use your MAST token for 10 days, it will become invalid, and you have to get a new one from here: https://auth.mast.stsci.edu/token
-- JWST_QUERY_CFGFILE: Set this variable to your config file (yaml), and it gets loaded automatically.
+- **JWST_QUERY_CFGFILE**: Set this variable to your config file (yaml), and it gets loaded automatically.
 There is a default config file jwst_query.cfg.
-The config file can also be supplied at run time using --config.
+The config file can also be supplied at run time using --config and a path to a local config file.

-- JWSTDOWNLOAD_OUTDIR: The yaml config file accepts environment variable in the format $XYZ.
+- **JWSTDOWNLOAD_OUTDIR**: The yaml config file accepts environment variable in the format $XYZ.

 - In the default config file, "outrootdir: $JWSTDOWNLOAD_OUTDIR".
 This allows different people to use the same config file, but store the images in different locations.